John Travolta's extortion case has been declared a mistrial after one jury member in the Bahamas reportedly leaked a verdict to politicians.

 Meanwhile Bridgewater's attorney Murrio Ducille urged the jurors to "set my people free", painting Travolta's lawyer Michael MCDermott as a "devious and cunning" man who sought to set the defendants up and had "evil in his heart".

-A retrial date is yet to be announced.
+No further information was available as WENN went to press.
+A retrial date has yet to be announced.